Pepe the protest frog? But the Hong Kong kids aren't alt-right | The Japan Times

 But new protest-themed variations of Pepe quickly emerged, transforming him into a pro-democracy everyman.

-Soon Pepe was being graffitied onto pavements, plastered across protest “Lennon Walls,” even painted on fingernails.
+Soon Pepe was being painted onto sidewalks, plastered across protest “Lennon Walls,” even painted on fingernails.

 “The creator of Pepe said he was dead, but now he’s alive again here,” declared a 26-year-old graphic designer surnamed Leung, who attended Monday’s protest with friends.